marinome/EECS448_Project3/README.md

+# EECS448 Project 4 - Snake Game Final

+In this project for EECS 448, we continued to code and polish an application that runs the snake game.

-# EECS448 Project 3 - Snake Game
+# EECS448 Project 3 - Snake Game Prototyping

 In this project for EECS 448, we chose to code an application that runs the snake game.